osmandapp/web/main/docs/user/start-with/first-steps.md

 ### How to manage your settings

-You could manage application settings as [Global settings](../personal/global-settings.md) or as [Profile configuration](../personal/profiles.md) via [main menu](../start-with/main-menu.md).
+You could manage application settings as [Global settings](../personal/global-settings.md) or as [Profile configuration](../personal/profiles.md) via [*Main Menu*](../start-with/main-menu.md).
 Application comes with a predefined list of profiles that could be modified later.
 Each profile could be considered as a customized map application for specific purposes.
 By default profiles are being served only as different navigation modes.

 <Tabs groupId="operating-systems">